 Race support and coaching is provided at pre-selected events all season long.
 Rider who sign up for only the First Half of Season are automatically eligible for race day coaching and support thru the whole season.

 Afternoon practice is two days a week at various parks and sites throughout Boulder with permits from the Boulder Parks Department.
 We rotate locations regularly to provide new terrain and challenges for the riders.
 Examples include: Tantra Park, Scott Carpenter Park, and Valmont Bike Park.
 We also use two privately-owned courses.
 Practice locations are announced using Team Snap each week.

 * Devo Levels: Tuesday & Thursday 4:15 – 6:15 pm

 Beginning in November, practice moves indoors since it’s too dark outside.
 Location is the CU Sports Medicine and Performance Center.
 (Outdoor practice is held for those who get out of school by 2:30.)
 During school vacations such as Thanksgiving and Christmas, special outdoor practices are usually held.

 Devo Levels First Half of Season: Aug 21 – Nov 1 (11 weeks) – $495

 We strive to keep fees as low as possible while also offering a professional program.
 For reference, Devo riders in the first 11 weeks get 22 practices and 4-6 team races which breaks down to about $18 per practice/race.
 Fees are used to pay our coaches, our administration costs, insurance, and rentals costs for practice locations.
 BJC is a 501(c)3 non-profit and all our resources are devoted to junior cycling.

 We offer financial support for families who qualify or options for paying fees in installments.
 Here’s more information or contact coach Pete should you have any other questions on applying.
-The deadline to submit the application is one month prior to program start.
+The deadline to submit the application is July 31st.